fladd/stress-nf/PITCHME.md

 - Train SVM to distinguish between them

-- NF signal is postion in 2D space of "brain states"
+- NF signal = postion in 2D space of "brain states"

 +++